prachi-naktode/Melody-Player/README.md

+# Media Player

-# A React + vite based music player application with a modern UI.
+A React + vite based music player application with a modern UI.
 The music player allows a user to play various media file and allow control of Pause/Play/Stop feature

 # Technology and Dependencies used